Memoristor/LightWeight-HRRSI/README.md

     ./scripts/train_vaihingen.sh localhost
     ```

 * In addition, the pre-training code on **ImageNet** is provided, and the usage is similar to **train_vaihingen.sh**.
-The process of pre-training is accelerated by [DALI](https://github.com/NVIDIA/DALI) library.
-It's worth noting that you need to prepare your training and test data in advance in the following way.
+The pre-training process is accelerated by [DALI](https://github.com/NVIDIA/DALI) library.
+It's worth noting that you need to prepare your training and validation datasets in advance in the following way.

   ```
   .